Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 Sonderbain's Waifu Bodyslide - Kaisel 3BA
 THE P3ACH -CBBE Preset-

+Edit: Ceck HotSwap Modpage for Compability.

 I also added them into the Obody Preset thingy, so basicly NPCS can only get these Presets applied to them.
 All the other Presets are basicly only applicable manually, or for the Player.
 Check out Obody HotSwap to learn more!
 More Presets will be added every Week.

 ### SexLab+
-This list uses SexLab+, a newer version of SexLab.
+This list uses SexLab+ aka P+, a newer version of SexLab.

 ### Note:
-Sexlab+ and Pandora are in an Beta and Alpha state, so some features dont work perfectly yet.
+Pandora is in an Beta state, so some features dont work perfectly yet.

 ## Simple (Ultra)wide Guide